jstoddard/observatory/README.md

 Place the files somewhere asdf can find them and evaluate `(asdf:load-system "observatory")`.
 If you have Quicklisp installed, you can have it handle that for you: Make an "observatory" subdirectory in Quicklisp's local-projects directory, place the files into it, and evaluate `(ql:quickload "observatory")`.

-Once the system is loaded, you can run the ray tracer by evaluating `(rtiow:observatory)`.
+Once the system is loaded, you can run Observatory by evaluating `(observatory:observatory-main)`.

 ## Known Issues